mayeaux/nodetube/README.md

 ## Reasons To Use NodeTube
 ### Reasons to use NodeTube as an Instance Host:
-- Built in monetization for instance administrators: Users can optionally pay a monthly fee through Stripe to retain certain privileges which are able to be adjusted by the administrator but by default allow private and unlisted uploads, an increased maximum file-size limit from 500MB to 2GB, and livestreaming capabilities
+- Built in monetization for instance administrators: Users can optionally pay a monthly fee through Stripe to gain certain privileges which are able to be adjusted by the administrator but by default allow private and unlisted uploads, an increased maximum file-size limit from 500MB to 2GB, and livestreaming capabilities
 - You can run an instance either with a cloud provider, a VPS or dedicated server or even locally using a built-in `ngrok` integration.
 - Follow a few short steps and get setup on top of cloud providers and run for pennies a day with built-in Heroku and BackBlaze integrations, even with little technical knowledge
 - Own your own data: data is happier when it's not in the hands of a multi-billion dollar corporation and plus Google knows enough about us already